Ep. 12: Oishinbo

 I can’t find the actual notice of it having been suspended, I imagine it was made quietly.

 So yeah, sorry to start so heavy, but if you’re talking about an extremely long-running manga and then mention it’s not running anymore, it’s probably worth noting why.
-I also should note that the Japanese wikipedia page for Oishnibo has a section covering this event that is more than 4 times as long as my explanation above, so please take my description of the situation with a grain of salt, and I apologize for any unintentional offense that might be caused.
+I also should note that the Japanese Wikipedia page for Oishinbo has a section covering this event that is more than 4 times as long as my explanation above, so please take my description of the situation with a grain of salt, and I apologize for any unintentional offense that might be caused.
 Thank you.

-03:45: It’s true, even as much as shonen manga (and to a lesser extent seinen manga) dominates the sales charts in North America, the breadth and diversity of manga being published today dwarfs what was available when Oishinbo was released in English in 2009, let alone the early 2000s and Tokyopop’s radical idea to publish comics for girls, aka Shojo Manga.
+03:45: It’s true, even as much as shonen manga (and to a lesser extent seinen manga) dominates the sales charts in North America, the breadth and diversity of manga being published today dwarfs what was available when Oishinbo was released in English in 2009, let alone the early 2000s and Tokyopop’s radical idea to publish comics for girls, aka shojo manga.

 04:26: So, not exactly.
 This series of Oishinbo actually reprints random whole volumes of the Japanese best-of series Oishinbo a la carte, which were themselves themed collections of stories pulled from across the history of the series.
 These are non-consecutive volumes, and there are lots and lots still out there just… waiting… to be published in English. 🙂 Christopher gets this badly wrong later in the episode.
 Gomennasai.